Group and Operating Enterprise Valuation

 The enterprise value of a firm is the value of the whole business (equity value plus the net debt and equivalents).
 Applying a multiple to enterprise valuations allows us to get around some of the problems involving equity multiples such as lack of comparable capital structure.

-What do EV valuations tell us and why do we use them?
+What do EV valuations tell us?

 Sarah Martin